Information at a glance

 • Up to 67% reduction in gingival bleeding

-Ascophyllum nodosum has been used in products recognised by the Veterinary Oral Health Council (VOHC), reflecting alignment with established plaque-reduction standards.
+Ascophyllum nodosum has also been used in formulations recognised by the Veterinary Oral Health Council (VOHC), indicating alignment with established plaque-reduction standards.

-Understanding how Ascophyllum nodosum supports plaque and tartar control is essential when evaluating systemic dental powders.
+Understanding how Ascophyllum nodosum supports plaque and tartar control is central to evaluating systemic dental powders.

 What Makes This Different From Chews or Charcoal?

-Many dental products rely on surface abrasion or cosmetic masking.
+Many dental products rely on surface-level effects or cosmetic masking.

 For example:

-For a complete overview of dental powder options available locally, see our guide to dog & cat dental powder in South Africa .
+For a broader overview of available options, see our guide to dog & cat dental powder in South Africa.

 dentamax.co.za is the educational content portal behind NutriFlex® DentaMax™ dental powder, dedicated to preventative oral health for dogs and cats in South Africa.
 Our content focuses on the science of plaque, tartar formation and the underlying causes of bad breath, with clear explanations of how clinically studied ingredients support daily oral hygiene.